 How would someone in Afganistan, China, Cuba or UAE benefit from your service?

-Fortunately, the OneVPN website is still accessible to all visitors across of the world.
-It is working fine in all the countries you mentioned, although we haven’t received any queries from Afghanistan yet.
-Users can easily subscribe to OneVPN plan using 50+ payment options which are available in all countries, they just need to download the app and start using it.
-In China, we have many customers who are using our services and complementing us via their feedback.
-We also have customers in UAE as well.
-The real problem starts when ISPs block your website in that particular region, because then the user won’t be able to subscribe or pay for your service; so as long as we’re not blocked by censorship, we’re all good!
+Luckily, the OneVPN website remains accessible to users worldwide.
+It operates smoothly in all the mentioned countries, though we've yet to receive any inquiries from Afghanistan.
+Users can effortlessly subscribe to a OneVPN plan using more than 50 payment options available globally; they simply need to download the app and start using it.
+We have numerous clients in China who regularly use our services and share their positive feedback.
+We also have a customer base in the UAE.
+The real issue arises when Internet Service Providers block your website in a specific region because then users are unable to subscribe or pay for your services.
+As long as we're not impeded by censorship, we're in a good position!

 What would you advise to people using public WiFi?

 It is a very good question.
 I personally call public WiFi a Hacker’s Heaven.
 There are so many potential threats associated with WiFi technology.
 First, a layman and non-tech savvy can never differentiate between the “Evil-Twin”.
 Then there is a fake WiFi, which in simple terms can refer as “Booty-Trap” set to target internet users.
 I personally advice every internet user in the world to connect to a VPN every time you are using a WiFi hotspot, and if possible, avoid WiFi as much as you can in public places.

 How do you see the future of online privacy in terms of legislation?